People ask me frequently during speeches and presentations about which employees should be thinking strategically in business.

 That requires information sharing with employees and education on what’s important to the business strategically, how they contribute to that, and the parameters for them to exercise strategic judgment in assessing what matters.
 It’s certainly not easy, but it should contribute to better performance and customer experiences for any organization. – Mike Brown

 The Brainzooming Group helps make smart organizations more successful by rapidly expanding their strategic options and creating innovative plans they can efficiently implement.
-Email us at email@example.com or call 816-509-5320 to learn how we can get your Brainzooming!
+Email me at firstname.lastname@example.org or call 816-509-5320 to learn how we can get your Brainzooming!